 These appointments allow Baker students to both learn and strengthen their knowledge and skills in a variety of areas, and to support various aspects of the program.
 Some assistantship appointments are offered during the admissions process, and others in the first weeks of the program.
 No additional application is necessary; your application will be sufficient.

-TAs, as they are known, provide the support to a variety of real estate courses.
+TAs, as they are known, provide support to a variety of real estate courses.
 Based upon your first-semester performance, you are eligible to discuss and accept one or more TA appointments.
 These are typically hourly paid appointments, with selection decisions made by the faculty member responsible for the course.

 In addition to the options available through the Graduate School, Baker Program students may be eligible for these outside funding sources: